brucemack/brucemack.github.io/ampersand/index.md

 I love the [East Coast Reflector](https://www.eastcoastreflector.com/), but there’s a fair amount of kerchunking being reflected.
 This is to be expected given the large number of repeaters connected on the network.
+I'm sure the other big networks have exactly the same problem.
 It would be nice to have a way to filter out this kind of activity.

 I know the ASL `rxondelay=` helps to avoid false COS triggers and may eliminate some